 'M' Instead of the normal output, generate a list of '#define' directives for all the macros defined during the execution of the preprocessor, including predefined macros.
 This gives you a way of finding out what is predefined in your version of the preprocessor.
-Assuming you have no file 'foo.h', the command touch foo.h; cpp -dM foo.h will show all the predefined macros.
+Assuming you have no file 'foo.h', the command will show all the predefined macros.